An Overview of Cost of Living in Franklin, OH

 What Factors can Influence the Cost of Living in Franklin?

-Taxes: Cities that impose higher taxes, including sales and income taxes, can contribute to an escalated cost of living.
-The added expense of taxes on everyday goods like clothing and food naturally results in higher overall costs.
-Similarly, a higher income tax rate can further elevate the cost of living.
-In Franklin, the general sales tax rate starts at 5.75%, and income tax rates begin at 0%.
+Taxes: Locations with elevated tax rates, encompassing both sales and income taxes, can be a factor in driving up the cost of living.
+When you're paying more in taxes for everyday household expenses, it naturally translates into higher expenses.
+Similarly, a higher income tax rate can also contribute to an overall higher cost of living.
+In Franklin, the standard sales tax rate starts at 5.75%, and the income tax rates commence at 2.76%.

 Subsidies: Some areas might offer government subsidies or assistance programs that help lower cost of living for residents.
 These programs can include anything from Medicare, Medicaid, housing subsidies, low-income home energy assistance programs, school lunch programs, supplemental nutrition assistance programs, student loans, electric vehicle tax credits, affordable care act subsidies and crop subsidies.
 Areas that offer less subsidies, could see an increase in their cost of living.